 Solar Power and variable supply

 How does solar power feature in our lives?
-In a world where we can access most things almost instantly, we take for granted the power it takes to have this availability.
+It’s a world where we can access things almost instantly.
+Subsequently, we take for granted the power it takes to have this availability.

-From your smallest device to large venues being lit up like the illuminations at Blackpool, we use up energy with abandon.
-This week however, with the brutally cold weather gripping the UK, newspapers had an alarming message.
-The National Grid warned the country that they would not have enough gas to supply the people of the UK as imports had been affected by outages and plummeting temperatures.
+We use up energy with abandon powering small devices to lighting up large venues like Blackpool Illuminations.
+As a result, with brutally cold weather gripping the UK, newspapers had an alarming message.
+The National Grid warned the country that they would not have enough gas to supply the people of the UK.
+Imports had been affected by outages and plummeting temperatures.

 Although consumers probably wouldn’t notice any disruptions to their usual domestic supply, there was however a significant risk to industrial supply.